yonishelach/nvidia-data-flywheel/README.md

 1. Group it by task (for example, if you have an agent doing multiple things, each node is a different task).
 1. De-dup it.
 1. Create eval and fine-tuning datasets from your production traffic and store them in NeMo Datastore.
-1. Kick of fine-tuning jobs with NeMo Customizer.
+1. Kick off fine-tuning jobs with NeMo Customizer.
 1. Run evaluations with LLM-as-judge comparisons on NeMo Evaluator.

 With reasonable defaults, the system automatically narrows a vast number of possible options down to a manageable set of promising candidates for further analysis—-no manual experiment design required.